tenjava-2014/mmiillkkaa-t3/README.md

 These events occur as reactions to other in-game events:

-* Super derpy zombie
+* Giant
-  * When lightning strikes a zombie, a giant with dirt on its head appears.
+  * When lightning strikes a zombie, a giant appears.